neckfire/website/content/team/Thefroger.md

 ---
 title: TheFroger
-date: "01 January 2019"
+date: "14 august 2022"
 ---
-TheFroger is a base member of the NFT, and also still very active, Fan of REZZ, Minecraft and World of Tanks players. he is also an IRL friend of Nekfire, Pauleems and Atomiseur69.
+TheFroger is a base member of the NFT, and also still very active, Fan of REZZ, Minecraft and World of Tanks players. he is also an IRL friend of Nekfire, Pauleems.
 Always smiling, laughing, a very developed sense of humor, he often sets the mood in party!

+at this date, he got a new setup, ask him about this.

 ![Example image](https://media1.giphy.com/media/NsBbrX7D4kTozwO9Nk/giphy.gif)